MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 ## Run the app

-1. Make sure that Google chrome is selected as the current debug target.
+1. Make sure that Chrome is selected as the current debug target.

     ![Select Chrome as debug target](../nodejs/media/tutorial-nodejs-react-debug-target.png)